continuent/continuent-puppet-tungsten/README.md

 ## About

 This module helps install [Continuent Tungsten](https://www.continuent.com) Database clustering software.
-It also installs the pre-requisties for the open source Tungsten Replicator (www.tungsten-replicator.org)
+It also installs the pre-requisites for the open source Tungsten Replicator (www.tungsten-replicator.org)

 ## Authors

 * Neil Armitage
+* Jeff Mace

 ## Requirements